Skip to Content

 If the countertop is not level, you will need to adjust the first row of tiles so the remaining rows will not be crooked.

 The first tile will go on the vertical center line marked on the wall.
-Even if you choose to skip spacers when installing the subway tile, you must add a spacer between the countertop and the first row of tiles.
+Even if you choose to skip spacers when installing the subway tile, you need to use tile spacers between the countertop and the bottom row of tiles.
 This allows for any expansion and contraction of the countertops and cabinets.

 *I decided to add a soldier detail to the first row of subway tiles, which means the first row is installed on its side.
 The same rules apply.